Farm School FAQs

 Q: What will be provided and what do I have to purchase?

-A: We will provide all hand tools and machinery but you are responsible for purchasing all the farming gear you will need for the season - clothing, steel-toe footwear, personal knife etc. We will send an email at the start of the season with our recommendations of what to have and from where it can be purchased.
+A: We will provide all hand tools and machinery but you are responsible for purchasing all the farming gear you will need for the season - clothing, steel-toe footwear, personal knife, etc. We will send an email at the start of the season with our recommendations of what to have and from where it can be purchased.

 Q: Will we have time to work on our personal participant plots during program time?
 How do we water/maintain our plots outside of program time?

-A: You can come early, stay late or work on your plot during lunchtime, but do not expect to have time to tend to your personal participant plots during the program time.
+A: You can come early, stay late, or work on your plot during lunchtime, but do not expect to have time to tend to your personal plot during the program time.
 Outside of usual program time, it is your responsibility to tend to your plot, staff will not be watering it for you.
 If you are unable to come out to the farm during the week we encourage you to coordinate with other participants to see if someone can water your plot for you.
 But again, this is up to you to manage.

 Q: Can I come out to the farm outside of the usual program time?